 What is Crowd Cow(Back to Top)

-Basically, it is a meat delivery service that offers fresh meat from several farms ranging from beef, pork, chicken, Turkey, salmon, and the famous Wagyu beef.
+Basically, Crowd Cow is a meat delivery service that offers fresh meat from several farms ranging from beef, pork, chicken, Turkey, salmon, and the famous Wagyu beef.

 Their approach makes it possible for every customer to view where their meat is coming from, how it was raised and on which farm.
-This means you know exactly what they are buying.
+This means you know exactly what you are buying.

-When people order meat the cow does not get slaughtered until the whole cow is sold.
+When you order meat the cow or pig does not get slaughtered until the whole animal is sold.
 This will ensure your meat to be as fresh as possible.

 “Crowd Cow provides you with all the information about every farm that the Crowd Cow company works with and after reading a few I can tell you that they provide plenty of information.“